ravmustang/ExileMod_64-bit_Server_Base/readme.md

 	- Modify as needed C: >> ExileServers >> ExileAltis >> @ExileServer >> exile_server_config >> config.cpp
 	- PBO up the exile_server_config folder

+4. add your @extDB3 dll and pbo where the Placeholders are located

-4. Setup your server name and other settings in the DonkeyPunch >> config.cfg
+5. Setup your server name and other settings in the DonkeyPunch >> config.cfg

-5. Add your MYSQL user and pw to the C: >> ExileServers >> ExileAltis >> @extDB3 >> extdb3-conf.ini
+6. Add your MYSQL user and pw to the C: >> ExileServers >> ExileAltis >> @extDB3 >> extdb3-conf.ini

-6. Right Click and Create Shortcut for C: >> ExileServers >> ExileAltis >> restartserver.bat
+7. Right Click and Create Shortcut for C: >> ExileServers >> ExileAltis >> restartserver.bat
 	- Right Click new shortcut >> click advanced >> click Run as Administrator

 OPTIONAL:

-7. Add your purchased infiStar antihack and configure it for your needs
+8. Add your purchased infiStar antihack and configure it for your needs
 	- Locate your passwords in C: >> ExileServers >> ExileAltis >> DonkeyPunch >> config.cfg

 You now have a server setup on your Dedicated or PC environment.